 The internal reproductive organs develop from completely different anatomy in the foetus.
 There is no overlap between the male and the female.
 A man doesn’t have a vagina so there is no biological precedent for assuming that women might be capable of being stimulated to orgasm through the vagina.
 There is no precedent for female orgasm by any means except for the common anatomy that women share with men.

 The only sexual anatomy that men and women share is the sex organ.
-Every embryo has a structure that eventually forms a person’s sex organ (clitoris or penis).
+Every embryo has a structure that eventually forms the sex organ (clitoris or penis).
 The clitoris is referred to as the homologue of (equivalent organ to) the penis.
+The clitoris cannot be a reproductive organ because it plays no role in reproduction.
+The vagina, on the other hand, plays a crucial role.
+Vaginal intercourse is the key sexual act that leads to reproduction.

 Outside of the human species, orgasm is infrequent and possibly absent among females of most species of mammal.
 (Alfred Kinsey 1953)